dragoon/acts-collector/readme.md

 ### Requirements.

-Let's define some requirements for our data collection pipeline that will help us to focus on the right points during implementation (I'm mixing both technical and business requirements here as there are not many):
+Let's define requirements for our data collection pipeline that will guide our implementation:

+- **Multi-assets**: The system should easily handle multiple assets and allow to add new assets easily.
 - **Resilience**: Crypto exchanges work non-stop, so we want our system to run 24/7 and be resilient for any sort of errors (network, binance api errors, etc.).
-- **Multi-assets**: The system should easily handle multiple assets and allow to add new assets easily.
-- **Data Frequency**: We are going to collect our data points every minute.
+- **Data Frequency**: We are going to collect data in minute intervals.
+- **Testability**: We want our code to be testable with unit tests.

+Out of scope:
-One key point I'm not addressing here is data center / hardware resilience, e.g., what to do if the servers running your data collection pipeline are failing.
+- **Data center resilience**: what to do if the server(s) running your data collection pipelines failed.
-Is it okay to lose some data in case of such events?
-I leave this out of the scope, but if any data loss is not acceptable, a copy of the system needs to be setup in another region and you need some sort of failover/event merging mechanism.
+There are a lot of possible solutions to this topic, the simplest would be to have multiple systems write to different databases and merge data when needed.
+In any case, these solutions do not require code modifications, so I leave it out of scope.

 ### Technology Stack.